 Founder, Director – Lee Anna Osei

 Lee Anna is a 2-time Team Ontario U17 Provincial Coach, and has spent countless hours assisting athletes, coaches and teams ranging from technical aspects of skill development, leadership and culture building and yearly training planning.
 Coach Lee has been coaching mens and womens players for over 10 years at the grassroots, high performance, and professional levels.
-In 2012 she founded Canletes Basketball, an organization devoted to supporting the Ontario basketball sport community, and specifically females through running showcase events, tournaments, and offering mentorship and recruitment consulting services.
+In 2012 she founded Canletes Basketball, an organization devoted to supporting the growth of Canadian women’s basketball, particularly female prospects through offering mentorship, skill development, showcase events and recruitment consulting services.

-In 2017 Lee Anna coached at TRC Academy (OSBA), a high performance program located in Brantford Ontario, where she led her team to the Championship title game.
-In 2018-2019, Coach Lee was hired as the first female Head Coach in StFX university’s athletic history.
-Lee Anna is the first Ghanaian – Canadian Head Coach at the Canadian University level, and the only Black female Head Coach in the history of the Maritimes.
-In addition, Lee Anna is a member of StFX’s Professional Teaching staff in the Human Kinetics department.
+In 2017 Lee Anna coached at TRC Academy, a high performance program where she led her team to the Championship title game.
+In 2018-2019, Coach Lee was hired as the first female Head Coach in StFX university’s athletic history, and the first Black female Head varsity Coach in the history of the Maritimes.
+In addition, she also became a member os StFX’s Professional Teaching staff in the Human Kinetics department.
 In 2020 Coach Lee was featured on CBC’s Top Of Her Game, and later that year was honoured as 1 of 30 most influential Canadian women in in sports by The Toronto Star.

 Assistant Director, BFCC President – Corey Grant